 An American mix (her father is Armenian from Iran, and her mother is Austro-Hungarian) she has a range of expression, including Improvisational free form, Tonal, Atonal, Classical, Modern, Extended Techniques, Pop and other genres.

 Babakhanian came to The Juilliard School on scholarship and received multiple degrees.
-She was soon offered a nine record contract with RCA which she turned down.
+She was soon offered a nine record contract with RCA as a singersongwriter which she turned down.

 She's had works commissioned, performed and premiered by Rebecca Young, Associate Principal Viola of The New York Philharmonic, Japanese Gagaku Masters and numerous others both in the US and abroad.